Therapy Plays an Important Role in Adoptive Families Lives

 An author, trainer, consultant, and adoptive parent, Sheryl Freeman provides individual, couple, and family counseling services through her private Minnesota-based practice.
-In 1993, she founded Adoption with Wisdom and Honesty, a support and education network for adoptive families in Kansas.
-Since 1995, Sheryl has also served on NACACs board of directors.
-To contact Sheryl, call 952-892-5375.
+She founded Adoption with Wisdom and Honesty, a support and education network for adoptive families in Kansas.

 "Why did you adopt?"
 The therapist asked my husband.
 Glancing at our four children, I offered a silent prayer and held my breath while we waited for the response.

 "We adopted because for us it was rightand that didnt change just because the going got rough," my husband responded.
 I exhaled; our shared sense of commitment was intact.

 "So," said the therapist next, "you got one that has problems.
 Tough!"
 Thus began our familys first nightmarish experience with mental health services.